A Unified Distributed Algorithm for Hybrid Near-Far Field Activity Detection in Cell-Free Massive MIMO: A Unified Distributed Activity Detection Algorithm

 At the $i$-th iteration, we decompose the problem with respect to $\left \{{\boldsymbol{\theta}_{m}}\right \}_{m=1}^{M}$ into $M$ parallel \mbox{subproblems}, with each processed by the corresponding AP and given by

 This is a single-cell activity detection problem with additional linear and quadratic terms.
-However, due to channel correlation, the rank-one update in the existing covariance-based approach \cite{ganesan2021clustering,li2022asynchronous,wang2024scalinglaw} is not applicable anymore, making problem (\ref{sub b}) challenging to solve.
+However, due to channel correlation, the rank-one update in the existing covariance-based approach \cite{ganesan2021clustering,li2022asynchronous,wang2024scalinglaw} is not applicable anymore.
 To address this challenge, we propose a CD algorithm to solve problem (\ref{sub b}), which will be discussed in detail in Section \ref{CD Algorithm}.